The Mark of Zorro chapter 20 Don Diego shows interest

 “No doubt he has imposed upon you, , as upon others,” the landlord said.

 showed some slight interest now.
 He walked briskly from the tavern and went to the office of the magistrado in a little adobe building on the opposite side of the plaza.
 The horsemen were just arriving with their prisoner.
-They were two soldiers who had been stationed at San Gabriel, the frailes having been forced to give them bed and board in the governor’s name.
+They were two soldiers who had been stationed at San Gabriel, the frailes having been forced to give them bed and board in the ’s name.

 It was Fray Felipe.
 He had been forced to walk the entire distance fastened to the saddles of his guards, and there were indications that the horsemen had galloped now and then to test the fray’s powers of endurance.